jauhararifin/magelang/README.md

 # Magelang

 Magelang is a toy programming language I build just for fun.
 As for now, Magelang is only targetting web assembly.
 The syntax is similar to Go and Rust.
+Magelang is in early development stage and doesn't have a lot of features yet.

 This project is in WIP state.